leafo/lapis/docs/input_validation.md

 ]]
 }

-**Note:** Transforming returns `nil`, and an error on failure.
-Transforming an invalid value and only checking the first return value may not be desirable.
+> On failure, `transform` returns `nil`, and an error.
+Transforming an invalid
+> value with `types.empty` and only checking the first return value may not be
-The transform method can be combined with a type check to ensure an empty value is provided.
-When using nested type checkers, like `types.shape` and `table.validate_params`, tableshape is aware of this distinction and no additional code is necessary.
+> desirable.
+The transform method can be combined with a type check to ensure
+> an empty value is provided.
+When using nested type checkers, like
+> `types.shape` and `table.validate_params`, tableshape is aware of this
+> distinction and no additional code is necessary.
+>

-$dual_code{
+> $dual_code{
 moon = [[
 some_value = ...
 if types.empty some_value